cyrbon/pylongecity/README.md

 ### Installation

+Due to `typing`, it needs python >= 3.5.

 ##### Either using pip:

 `pip install pylongecity`

+You'll also need to have `joblib`, `pyquery` and `requests2`.

 ##### Or using the [Nix package manager](https://nixos.org/nix/):

-Nix works **only on linux or mac**.
+Nix currently works **only on linux or mac**.
 It allows you to create fully reproducible environments (in fact, fully reproducible OSes) and makes package management a breeze of fresh air.
 Usually, it "just works". **If you don't already have the nix package manager, you can install it using**:

 `curl https://nixos.org/nix/install | sh`